-- Kitalong, A., 2017 - What happens to the beautiful white sand beaches after a typhoon or a tsunami (Figure 27)? - Should mangrove forests along our coasts be cleared to make room for tourist developments?
+- What happens to the beautiful white sand beaches after a cyclone or a tsunami? - Should mangrove forests along our coasts be cleared to make room for tourist developments?
 Will this increase our vulnerability to hazards and climate change?

 3.6 Impacts of hazards and climate change on property and infrastructures